Mannan-Ali/IndianSignLanguage/README.md

 - **Real-Time Processing**: Enables seamless communication between hearing and hearing-impaired individuals.
 - **User-Friendly Interface**: Designed for ease of use across different environments, including education, workplaces, and public spaces.

-## Why SignWays?
+## Why SignWay?
 Despite being an essential mode of communication for the deaf community, Indian Sign Language remains underrepresented in technology.
-SignWays seeks to bridge this gap by offering an accessible, AI-driven solution that empowers individuals and promotes inclusivity.
+SignWay seeks to bridge this gap by offering an accessible, AI-driven solution that empowers individuals and promotes inclusivity.

 ## Prerequisites
 Python 3.12.7